neuralmagic/deepsparse/src/deepsparse/server/README.md

 pip install deepsparse[server]
 ```

 The DeepSparse inference server allows you to serve models and pipelines for deployment in HTTP.
 The server runs on top of the popular FastAPI web framework and Uvicorn web server.
-Currently, the server only supports NLP tasks, however support for computer vision will soon be released in upcoming versions!
+Currently, the server only supports NLP tasks; however, support for computer vision will soon be released in upcoming versions.

  - Run `deepsparse.server --help` to lookup the available CLI arguments.